charankumar1005/Ai_Text_Extractor/README.md

 - 📄 Extract and display content clearly
 - 📦 Backend using Flask (Python)
 - 🎨 Modern frontend with gradient headings and styled UI
-- 🌐 Ready for deployment on platforms like Render or Replit
 ---
 ## 🛠 Tech Stack